 - The Start of Presbyopia: Like many parts of the human body, the eye changes as people age.
 As people reach their 40s, the ability of the eye’s lens to focus on objects close to it generally begins to diminish.
 It is called presbyopia, and Lasik does not stop the hands of time to prevent it.
 However, Lasik does not do anything to speed the condition’s development or worsen its effects.

 A 2013 survey by the Consumer Reports National Research Center found that nearly two-thirds of respondents who had undergone laser vision-correction surgery were disappointed to find that they still had to wear glasses or contacts at least occasionally due to vision regression after Lasik.
 Considering that most people elect to undergo Lasik because they’re tired of wearing glasses or contacts, this is a distressing fact.
+In addition, keep in mind that whether or not you have Lasik, you will likely need to wear reading glasses in your senior years.

 If the initial results of Lasik are unsatisfactory or the patient’s eyes change as time passes, a second Lasik procedure, or Lasik enhancement, may be recommended.
 How common is this?
 According to the American Refractive Surgery Council, the enhancement rate hovers around one to two percent in the first year.
 Then, it averages roughly one percent per year.